 Bormio

-A top destination for wellness as well as skiing, Bormio is an historic Lombardia spa town with bags of character and an uninterrupted summit-to-base run that delivers the greatest vertical drop of any ski resort anywhere in Italy.
-Irresistible.
+A top destination for wellness as well as skiing, Bormio is an historic Lombardia spa town with bags of character and an uninterrupted summit-to-base run that delivers the greatest vertical drop of any ski resort anywhere in Italy—one of the reasons why it's been chosen to host the downhill events at the 2026 Milano-Cortina Winter Olympics.

 Bormio’s main ski area is Vallecetta, on the slopes of Cima Bianca, rising from the southern end of town.
 At the mid-altitude Bormio 2000 hub area is a bustling plateau housing a couple of small slope-side hotels with welcoming café-bar/restaurant terraces; this level also has a beginners’ area and a number of ski-tows serving the surrounding tree-lined slopes, including a much cared for snowpark.